-Indeed, his initial jubilance and relief was replaced with existential fear.
+Indeed, his initial jubilance was replaced with existential fear.

 She was every nightmare.
 She was every unpleasant memory.
 She was the thing that kept him awake at night.
 She was the terrible secret that he carried with him everywhere, that dogged him through college and the early days of his professional career.
 She was the reason he moved to a new town, took up a new identity, and for all intents and purposes except for the most important aspects of himself became a different man.

 The change of scenery granted him a temporary reprieve.
 He found IT work in a small town and though the job was not nearly as lucrative as it was in the big city it represented a clean slate.
 Not only that, as his earnest effort led him to earn the respect of his coworkers and bosses alike with his adroit mind and expertise.
 His efforts led to promotions and raises, along with a gigantic boost in self-esteem.